 What is a derivative contract?

-A derivative contract is a financial contract that derives its value from an underlying asset, group of assets, or benchmark.
-The value of the contract is dependent on the performance of the underlying asset, such as interest rates, currency exchange rates, and commodity, credit, and equity prices.
+A derivative contract is a financial contract whose value is derived from an underlying asset, such as interest rates, currency exchange rates, or commodity and stock prices.
+This contract allows an investor to buy or sell the asset at a future date with a fixed expiration, and its value depends on the performance of the underlying asset.
 Derivatives can be traded on an exchange or over-the-counter (OTC) between two or more parties.
 These contracts can be used to trade any number of assets and carry their own risks.
 Common derivatives include futures contracts, forwards, options, and swaps.

 What is derivatives trading and how does it work?